mellor-lab/mellor-lab.github.io/_sources/contents/projects/vr-2photon.md

 # Imaging neuronal activity in vivo during exploration in virtual reality

-This project is led by [Dan Goodwin](../our-team/members/dangoodwin) in collaboration with Jon Witton and Dan Dombeck's groups and aims to ...
+This project is led by [Dan Goodwin](../our-team/members/dangoodwin) in collaboration with Jon Witton and Dan Dombeck's groups is focused on understanding how spatial navigation is encoded in the retrosplenial cortex.
+To do this we utilize precise 2-photon microscopy with virtual reality navigation.

 ::::{grid} 1 3 3 3